-'Bachelor in Paradise' cast member Corinne Olympios speaks out
+'Bachelor in Paradise' cast members at center of allegations speak out

 "As a woman, this is my worst nightmare and it has now become my reality," Olympios added.
 "As I pursue the details and facts surrounding that night and the immediate days after, I have retained a group of professionals to ensure that what happened on June 4 comes to light and I can continue my life, including hiring an attorney to obtain justice and seeking therapy to begin dealing with the physical and emotional trauma stemming from that evening."

-Olympios previously appeared on Season 21 of "The Bachelor."
+Olympios previously appeared on Season 21 of "The Bachelor," while Jackson appeared in Season 13 of "The Bachelorette."

 "Bachelor in Paradise," which features former contestants from "The Bachelor" and "The Bachelorette" vying for another chance at love, was slated to return to ABC in early August.